Roseville College enrols girls for Kindergarten to Year 12, culminating in the HSC.

 The inclusive nature of the College, together with the encouragement and support which is provided by the classroom teachers and specialist staff, ensures that girls in the Junior School seek to build upon their interests and passions, developing their individual strengths and being courageous to step out of their "comfort zones" and consolidate and extend their understanding.

 Roseville College is proud to be an authorised IB Primary Years Program (PYP) school, delivering instruction of an explicit and rigorous English and Mathematics program that lays the foundation for learning across the key learning areas.
-The process of Inquiry in Human Society and its Environment, Science and History enables the girls to ask questions, be curious, investigate and develop a rich and deep understanding of the world and its people.
+The process of Inquiry in History, Geography and Science and Technology enables the girls to ask questions, be curious, investigate and develop a rich and deep understanding of the world and its people.
 The girls are given voice, choice and ownership in their learning which leads to a highly engaging learning environment.
 We have also implemented a digital citizenship program from Kindergarten to Year 6 which teaches girls the skills required to become a responsible digital citizen.

 Foundation statements underpinning the educational programs for Kindergarten to Year 6 at all primary schools in NSW are available from NESA’s special primary website.
 A “Parents’ Guide to the NSW Primary Syllabuses” is also available from NESA.